High Court Enforcement Officers

 - A HCEO can execute High Court Possession orders or County Court Possession orders transferred to the High Court.

-The Writ of Control administered by the High Court gives power to the HCEO to contact and visit the debtor to instigate methods of securing payment or to have the debtor agree to a payment plan.
+The Writ of Control ordered by the High Court gives power to the HCEO to contact and visit the debtor to collect payment or to have the debtor agree to a payment plan.

-Can a High Court enforcement officer force entry?
+Can a High Court enforcement officer break into my house?

 Whilst they can try to enter your home to attempt to look for items to take, HCEOs cannot force their way in on their first visit.
 They cannot use force to push past you, use physical force to prevent you closing the door on them, nor can they climb through an open window or skylight.

 What can a high court enforcement officer take?

-Items that can be considered assets and that may be taken include any vehicles, equipment, jewellery, stock or other goods owned by the defendant.
-They must only take belongings owned by the defendant and not any items owned by other occupiers living in the same property.
+Items that can be considered assets and that may be taken include any vehicles, equipment, jewellery, stock or other goods that you own.
+They can only take items owned by you, meaning they cannot any items owned by anyone else living in the same property.

 A HCEO is also not able to take any items that are deemed essential for a basic standard of living.
 This includes such things as bedding, furniture and clothing.
-The HCEO is also not entitled to take foodstuffs, plants or flowers.
+This is also the case for any foodstuffs, plants or flowers.

-If you’re self-employed, a HCEO cannot take any tools the defendant requires to operate his business up to the value of £1,350.
+If you’re self-employed, a HCEO cannot take any tools that you need to operate your business up to the value of £1,350.
 This includes tools, vehicles, books, computers and other items that are solely used for business operation.

-A HCEO cannot take any goods or assets that are under a hire purchase agreement or that are leased or rented to the defendant.
-These are not classed as property owned by the defendant and therefore are not entitled to be sold at auction in order to be applied to repayment of the debt.
+Lastly, a HCEO cannot take any goods or assets that are under a hire purchase agreement or that are leased or rented to the defendant.
+These are not classed as items that you own outright and therefore are not cannot be taken to be sold at auction.
 This includes all leased cars or white goods such as your fridge or washing machine.